 Lake Tali Karng is a hidden jewel nestled deep in the mountains of Gippsland, fed by snowmelt waters of the Wellington Plains.
 The lake is believed to have been formed about 1500 years ago when a massive rock slide collapsed into the valley damming the waters of Nigothoruk Creek above Wellington River.
 The water runs underground from the lake to emerge as the infant Wellington River 150m below in the Valley of Destruction.

-This is an intermediate-hard walk, there is a chance that we won’t make it the full length of the track to the lake.
-Although the lake is the destination, the walk along the river is definitely the highlight and we always make the absolute most of this beautiful feature.
-At minimum this is a long 12km walk and if we get to camp and set up with time to spare then we consider undertaking the last section of the walk sans rucksacks.
+This is an intermediate-hard walk and although the lake is the destination, the walk along the river is definitely the highlight and we always make the absolute most of this beautiful feature.
+We camp locally friday night to ensure an early start as the day one walk is a long day.
+12km walking up the valley to our campsite and undertake the last section of the walk sans rucksacks.